norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 #### the old motorcycle salesman
 There is one more lesson to learn from my motorcycle-selling history.
 While my focus thus far has been on the saga of the many fly-by-night salespeople with their momentous rise and subsequent fall, there were others.
 One in particular, was an "old salesman" who had been slinging bikes since the early 1980's - let's call him Rick.
 Rick benefited from the bubble as much as the next, purchasing a modest house and trading in his run-down Honda Civic for a new model.
 There came a point where it seemed like _everyone_ was getting into the motorcycle selling game - realtors, car salespeople, even stock brokers were moonlighting with us.
 Rick was frustrated with this crowd - they knew nothing about the bikes they were selling, and they had no investment in the motorcycle community.
 After the crash, Rick kept on business as usual.
 He had a little book that he would make calls from every day, and somehow a handful of customers would come in asking for him.
 When asked, he explained - it was an old Zig Ziggler tactic; every time he sold a bike to a nice person, he would write down their name, number and birthday in the book.
-Over 20 years he had filled it so every day was a list of birthdays, and sure enough one or two of those people would be looking for a bike when he called.
-It
+Over 20 years he had filled it so every day was a list of birthdays, and almost every day he'd talk to at least one person looking for a bike.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwODMyNTc3MywtMTEwNzk2NTgxMCwtMT
+eyJoaXN0b3J5IjpbMzM0NjU4NTM0LDE0MDgzMjU3NzMsLTExMD
-E3MTMyMTI1Miw2MDExMDk4OTgsLTUyMDM5MDQ0NiwxMTgxMTQw
+c5NjU4MTAsLTExNzEzMjEyNTIsNjAxMTA5ODk4LC01MjAzOTA0
-MzA4LC0yNzU0MjU1NTAsMjQ1ODkwODk3LC0xMjEzNjk4Mzc0LC
+NDYsMTE4MTE0MDMwOCwtMjc1NDI1NTUwLDI0NTg5MDg5NywtMT
-0xMzMxMTk5Nzk4LC0xMDEzOTQwMTMxLDk3MjczNTE4MCwtMTcy
+IxMzY5ODM3NCwtMTMzMTE5OTc5OCwtMTAxMzk0MDEzMSw5NzI3
-Mjc5NzMyNSwtMTA4NDM0NTY0MywtMTkyNjg2Mjg1MywxMjUxMD
+MzUxODAsLTE3MjI3OTczMjUsLTEwODQzNDU2NDMsLTE5MjY4Nj
-UyMDMzLDEwMTYxMTk0NTMsLTE5MzAzNjEzMSwxOTUyNTc1MDEx
+I4NTMsMTI1MTA1MjAzMywxMDE2MTE5NDUzLC0xOTMwMzYxMzEs
-LC00NjQyMDc2MzNdfQ==
+MTk1MjU3NTAxMV19
 -->